Elonmarket/Elonmarket/docs/SETUP.md

 # 🛠️ Project Setup & Installation

-Follow these steps to set up the MuskMarket project locally for development.
+Follow these steps to set up the Elonmarket project locally for development.

 ## 📋 Prerequisites
 - **Node.js:** v18.0.0 or higher